buckyron/StumbleuponEvergreen/README.md

 ## Step 1: Analyse the data.
     I had a quick overview of the data.
-    Verified if the dataset is imbalanced.
+    Verified if the dataset is balanced.
     Checked which of the metrics have an impact on the label.
     I find that the boilerplate to be impacting the label.